colinsauze/SCW-tutorial/_episodes/07-optimising-for-parallel-processing.md

 ~~~
 {: .bash}

-The `ls NENE*[AB].txt` command lists all the files which start with "NENE" and end either A.txt or B.txt.
-The for loop will work through the list of files produced by ls one by one and runs goostats on each one.
+The `NENE*[AB].txt` expression returns all the files which start with
+`NENE` and end either `A.txt` or `B.txt`.
+The for loop will work
+through the list of files produced by `ls` one by one, and runs
+`goostats` on each one.

 Lets convert this process to run in parallel by using GNU Parallel instead.
 By running

 ~~~
-ls NENE*[AB].txt | parallel bash goostats {1} stats-{1}
+parallel bash goostats {1} stats-{1} ::: NENE*[AB].txt
 ~~~
 {: .bash}

 We'll run the same program in parallel.
 GNU parallel will automatically run on every core on the system, if there are more files to process than there are cores it will run a task on each core and then move on to the next once those finish.
-If we run the time command before both the serial and parallel versions of this process we should see the parallel version runs several times faster.
+If we insert the `time` command before both the serial and parallel versions of this process we should see the parallel version runs several times faster.

 ### Using a list stored in a file